bloodbee/website/content/posts/2020-05-15-summary-of-6-months-of-professional-masters-degree.md

   - learning
   - school
 ---
 Good morning, dear readers,

 It's been a long time since I've done a post!
 Do you remember, in this [post](https://bloodbee.space/blog/travel-technological-retreat-15-month), I mentioned the fact that I was entering a professional master's degree at [Epitech](https://www.epitech.eu/)?
 **That was 2 years ago.**

-It's done and I think that a little feedback is needed.
+It's done and I think that a little feedback is needed. <i class="color-info far fa-thumbs-up"></i>

 ## What is Epitech?